UBE Group Human Resources Management Guidelines

 Additionally, every year the Company hires foreign nationals to work in Japan, and actively pursues personnel exchanges including accepting personnel from international Group companies.

-The Company provides special training for employees who reach the standard retirement age of 60, allowing them to continue working in various workplaces in and outside the Group.
+UBE provides career and life planning training for employees to help them continue working in various workplaces in and outside the Group after reaching the standard retirement age of 60.
 The aim is to enable them to retain job security by making continued use of their accumulated work expertise and skills.

 Employment of People with Disabilities